“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 “And your intention,” Klasnikov interrupted, “is for this ship to sail into the Empire and make contact with dissident groups?
 What will it do when it reaches them?
 If by Eloah’s mercy it manages to reach any group, without being destroyed or captured by the Empire along the way?”

 Nagavanshi scoffed.
 “Soon the Empire will be plunged into civil war.
 Its defenses will be porous.
 The Brigand is a state-of-the-art vessel, like I told you, don’t judge it by its appearances.
 It is fast, survivable, and has systems in place for stealth or escape.
 Not only that, in addition to its Diver capacity it also has a cargo hull that we will fill with more weapons and goods for our foreign comrades.
-It is my intention that we will supply weaponry to insurgent groups.
+It is my intention that we will supply weaponry to insurgent groups to foment terrorism in the Empire.
 However, our true objective is to advance one major resistance movement and prime the Empire for a revolution.”